Mirfield railway station

 Mirfield railway station serves the town of Mirfield in West Yorkshire, England.
-It lies on the Huddersfield Line managed by Northern and by Grand Central and recently it has been served by TransPennine Express.
+It lies on the Huddersfield Line and is managed by Northern and also receives services by Grand Central and also TransPennine Express.
 The station is 4 mi north east from Huddersfield.

 The platforms have an unusual configuration.
 Platforms 1 and 2 form an island platform on the western side of the bridge over Station Road/Hopton New Road.
-Trains from Platform 1 go to Leeds and Wakefield Westgate (eastbound); Platform 2 is rarely used for normal scheduled services but is passed by non-stopping westbound trains to Huddersfield.
+Trains from Platform 1 go to Leeds and Wakefield Kirkgate (eastbound); Platform 2 has rarely been used for normal scheduled services since the 1990s and, as of January 2025, temporarily has no track serving it.
 Platform 3 is a side platform on the eastern side of the bridge; trains are towards Huddersfield, Halifax, Bradford Interchange and Brighouse (westbound).
-The train to Leeds takes around 25 minutes and to reach Huddersfield takes around 10 minutes.
+The train to Leeds takes around 25 minutes, and to reach Huddersfield takes around 10 minutes.

 History

 The town received its first railway in 1840, when the Manchester and Leeds Railway opened the first section of its cross-Pennine main line between Normanton and Hebden Bridge (completing it through to Manchester on 1 March 1841).
 It did not actually get a station though until April 1845, when the company opened one shortly before submitting plans to Parliament to build a branch line from the town along the Spen Valley to Bradford via Cleckheaton.
 Approval was granted for the route the following year and it was opened as far as Low Moor on 12 July 1848 and through to Bradford two years later.
 By this time further lines had been opened from nearby Heaton Lodge Junction to Huddersfield by the Huddersfield & Manchester Railway (opened on 3 August 1847) and from Thornhill to Leeds by the Leeds, Dewsbury & Manchester Railway (opened 18 September 1848).
-The LNWR (which had absorbed both the H&M and LD&M by 1849) had originally planned to build its own route through Mirfield, but after negotiations with the Lancashire and Yorkshire Railway (successors to the M&L) agreed to not to go ahead in return for the granting of running powers over the Thornhill to Heaton Lodge section (and also allowing the L&Y access to Huddersfield).
+The LNWR (which had absorbed both the H&M and LD&M by 1849) had originally planned to build its own route through Mirfield, but after negotiations with the Lancashire and Yorkshire Railway (successors to the M&L) agreed not to go ahead in return for the granting of running powers over the Thornhill to Heaton Lodge section (and also allowing the L&Y access to Huddersfield).